Banana Treefrog

 Unfortunately, that paper described the new species as occurring in Trinidad and Tobago, Venezuela (north of the Orinoco River), northwestern Colombia and into Central Panama.
 But the species did not make it into Costa Rica. iNaturalist had this record from David in northern Panama which is only 50 miles from where my recording was made (although some have questioned that ID).

-Here is a map taken from iNaturalist.org showing the approximate range (pink polygon) and iNaturalist records (red squares).
+Here is a map taken from iNaturalist.org showing the approximate range (pink polygon) and iNaturalist records (red squares) at the time of my find.
 Obviously the species is documented from outside the range shown on the iNaturalist map.
 The map on the IUCN Red List is more broad, but still terminates in Central Panama.
 This recording was made at the location indicated by the red square identified by the black arrow on this map above.
-It is the first record for Costa Rica, although barely into Costa Rica.

 So I had to dive into the description paper to see if this could be the species in question.
 Fortunately, the paper had descriptions of the call and waveform diagrams and these matched my recording almost perfectly based